EXPLAIN

 .
 With the ANALYZE

-option set, this query took 4.7s to execute.
-If the ANALYZE
+option enabled, this query took 4.7 seconds to run.
+Without the ANALYZE

-option is not set, the query is not executed and should return the result almost immediately.
+option, the query does not run and should return the result almost immediately.

 EXPLAIN (LOGICAL)